b7leung/REFINE/README.md

 - torchvision
 - scipy
 - openCV
-- open3d
 - sklearn

-For a precise list of the configuration used in the paper, refer to packages listed in the standard.yml file.
+For a precise list of the configuration used in the paper, refer to packages listed in the refine_env.yml file.
+You can also create a conda environment using it with:

+`
+conda env create --file bio-env.txt
+`

 ## Dataset